Village Cinemas: Vmax

 Vmax cinemas feature enhanced film display, picture quality and digital sound.
 The screens at Vmax are all of width 22 metres or greater (the largest being 28 metres at Westfield Knox) and are placed in large auditoriums which feature larger seats, stadium seating and wider armrests.
 Some locations also feature Dolby Atmos.
-The Vmax format is also provided at many Event Cinemas/Greater Union/Birch Carroll & Coyle sites.
+The Vmax format is also provided at many Event Cinemas sites.
 Village Vmax locations are: